DefinetlyNotAI/Test_generator/Expectation.md

 Returns
 `Exam.xslx` file, which is the exam, On your end should be the code to make it into an exam.
+If debug is false, the headers would be ['URL', 'Question', 'Score'] If debug is true, the headers would be ['URL', 'Question', 'Title', 'Difficulty', 'Score'] URL is the URL of the question's image (If not there, it would be None).

 Function:
 ```